The History of the

 A used 1966 International 75 foot aerial ladder was purchased from the Chesterfield County Fire Department for $13,313.00.
 This 750-GPM pumper Ladder truck was refurbished by fire department personnel.

 Again needing space, a site at the corner of North Lane and Brunswick Avenue was purchased on April 5, 1976 by the town council using Revenue Sharing Funds.
 On February 7, 1977, Norris Edgerton, an architect was authorized to present plans for the present station.
 Bids were received and Howard David Construction Company was awarded a $352,900.00 contract for construction.
 Of this amount, $275,000.00 was paid from a HUD Grant and the balance from Revenue Sharing Funds.
-Construction began on this building November 11, 1977, and completed and occupied May 18,1979.
+Construction began on this building November 11, 1977, and it was completed and occupied May 18, 1979.

 On March 2, 1981, the fire department's purchasing committee was authorized to purchase a used GMC delivery van from Mr. Don Cappaert.
 This van was converted into an air truck for carrying air bottles to be used by the firemen wearing air masks at the scene of house fires, building fires, hazardous chemical fires or leaks.
 A compressor was purchased at the time to fill empty bottles at the fire station for a price not to exceed $12,675.00.